osa-ora/hr-mcp-agent-demo/README.md

 The goal of this project is to illustrate how enterprise business systems can be exposed as AI tools (via a custom MCP server) and consumed by an agent capable of performing HR workflows through natural language interactions.

-This demonstrates the concept that:
+This demostrates the concept that:

 > **AI is the new UI for applications**